Mecca: Muhammad and the conquest of Mecca

-Muhammad was born in Mecca in 570 CE, and thus Islam has been inextricably linked with it ever since.
+Muhammad was born in Mecca in 570, and thus Islam has been inextricably linked with it ever since.
 He was born into the faction of Banu Hashim in the ruling tribe of Quraysh.
-It was in the nearby mountain cave of Hira on Jabal al-Nour that Muhammad began receiving divine revelations from God through the archangel Jibreel in 610 CE, according to Islamic tradition.
-Advocating his form of Abrahamic monotheism against Meccan paganism, and after enduring persecution from the pagan tribes for 13 years, Muhammad emigrated to Medina (hijrah) in 622 CE with his companions, the Muhajirun, to Yathrib (later renamed Medina).
+It was in the nearby mountain cave of Hira on Jabal al-Nour that Muhammad began receiving divine revelations from God through the archangel Jibreel in 610, according to Islamic tradition.
+Advocating his form of Abrahamic monotheism against Meccan paganism, and after enduring persecution from the pagan tribes for 13 years, Muhammad emigrated (Hijrah) in 622 with his companions, the Muhajirun, to Yathrib (later renamed Medina).
 The conflict between the Quraysh and the Muslims is accepted to have begun at this point.
 Overall, Meccan efforts to annihilate Islam failed and proved to be costly and unsuccessful.
-During the Battle of the Trench in 627 CE, the combined armies of Arabia were unable to defeat Muhammad's forces (as the trench surrounding Muhammad's forces protected them from harm and a storm was sent to breach the Quraysh tribe).

-In 628 CE, Muhammad and his followers wanted to enter Mecca for pilgrimage, but were blocked by the Quraysh.
-Subsequently, Muslims and Meccans entered into the Treaty of Hudaybiyyah, whereby the Quraysh and their allies promised to cease fighting Muslims and their allies and promised that Muslims would be allowed into the city to perform the pilgrimage the following year.
+During the Battle of the Trench in 627, the combined armies of Arabia were unable to defeat Muhammad's forces (as the trench surrounding Muhammad's forces protected them from harm and a storm was sent to breach the Quraysh tribe).
+In 628, Muhammad and his followers wanted to enter Mecca for pilgrimage, but were blocked by the Quraysh.
+Subsequently, Muslims and Meccans entered into the Treaty of al-Hudaybiya, whereby the Quraysh and their allies promised to cease fighting Muslims and their allies and pledged to permit Muslims into the city to perform the pilgrimage the following year.
 It was meant to be a ceasefire for 10 years; however, just two years later, the Banu Bakr, allies of the Quraish, violated the truce by slaughtering a group of the Banu Khuza'ah, allies of the Muslims.
 Muhammad and his companions, now 10,000 strong, marched into Mecca and conquered the city.
 The pagan imagery was destroyed by Muhammad's followers and the location Islamized and rededicated to the worship of Allah alone.
 Mecca was declared the holiest site in Islam ordaining it as the center of Muslim pilgrimage (Hajj), one of the Islamic faith's Five Pillars.

-Muhammad then returned to Medina, after assigning 'Akib ibn Usaid as governor of the city.
+Muhammad then returned to Medina, after assigning Attab ibn Asid as governor of the city.
 His other activities in Arabia led to the unification of the Arabian Peninsula under the banner of Islam.
-Muhammad passed away in 632 CE.
+Muhammad died in 632.
 Within the next few hundred years, the area under the banner of Islam stretched from North Africa into Asia and parts of Europe.
 As the Islamic realm grew, Mecca continued to attract pilgrims from all across the Muslim world and beyond, as Muslims came to perform the annual Hajj pilgrimage.
-Mecca also attracted a year-round population of scholars, pious Muslims who wished to live close to the Kaaba, and local inhabitants who served the pilgrims.
+Mecca attracted a year-round population of scholars, pious Muslims who wished to live close to the Kaaba, and local inhabitants who served the pilgrims.
 Due to the difficulty and expense of the Hajj, pilgrims arrived by boat at Jeddah, and came overland, or joined the annual caravans from Syria or Iraq.